Montandalar/ScaleImpTcl/README.md

 wish ./scaleimp.tcl
 ```

-#### MacOS - as a tclkit
+#### MacOS - as an application
 The first step is to acquire a tclkit binary, which ScaleImp's build.tcl can
 then use to build itself into a standalone application.
-You may struggle a bit
-if you are trying to run on Apple Silicon - the following instructions are only
-guaranteed for Intel Macs for now.

-##### Acquiring tclkit pre-build binaries
+##### Acquiring tclkit pre-built binaries
 Unlike Windows, which has manually built tclkits, you will need to request
 builds through the kitcreator web interface if you don't want to build tclkit
 yourself.
 Visit https://kitcreator.rkeene.org/kitcreator and build a kit with a
 Mac OS X platform (you probably want amd64).

-The build service doesn't provide for Apple silicon.
+The build service doesn't provide for Apple silicon; an apple silicon build of
+tclkit has been provided in this repository that I built myself on MacOS
+Monterey 12.4.
+This is the tclkit used for the binary Apple Silicon release of
+ScaleImp.

 ##### Building tclkit from source
 If you want to build tclkit yourself, or can't/won't use the build service,
 follow these instructions.
 The kitcreator project will be used to make our
 tclkit.
 Since I couldn't find any up to date pre-build tclkits from kitcreator,
 we will be building tclkit from source.